sevagh/freemusicdemixer.com/web/pricing.md

 * Karaoke 2-stem model with **high-performance vocals and instrumental separation**
 * Higher quality models for 4-stem (vocals, drums, bass, melody) separation, including Fine-tuned and Deluxe models
 * We offer among the **best drums and bass separation** available today
-* In the [Android app](/android), record from microphone, capture audio from other apps, and export a custom mix from output stems

 ## Not ready to subscribe?
 Try our all-access passes!